Delray Beach

 What is the history of Delray Beach, Florida?

 Delray Beach started out as a farming community in the late 1800s.
 In 1911, the inland part of today’s Delray Beach was incorporated as Delray, and, in 1923, the barrier island part of today’s Delray Beach was incorporated as Delray Beach.
-It wasn’t until 1927 that the two merged together to become the one and only Delray Beach.
+It wasn’t until 1927 that the two merged to become the one and only Delray Beach.

 What are the main draws / top attractions / top things to do in Delray Beach, Florida?

+There’s a reason that over three million visitors pop by Delray Municipal Beach every year – and you should definitely become one of them.
+The sun, sand, and surf are certainly hard to resist!
 While you may be tempted to spend your entire time in Delray Beach soaking up the sunshine, you’ll want to visit the Morikami Museum and Japanese Gardens as well.
 Learn all about Japanese culture in the museum and then see elements of it put into practice in the lovely, calming garden.

 Plan Your Stay